 There are six stages in our Wholetime firefighter recruitment process and these are:

 You will be asked to provide your personal details, for example: name, address, contact details and employment history.
 In addition, you will be required to evidence your skills and experience.
 Your application form will be shortlisted based on the responses you give in this section and you will be limited to 250 words for each of your answers.

-Applicants who are currently employed as an On-Call firefighter with Leicestershire Fire and Rescue Service, and who wish to apply for the role as a wholetime firefighter, if they are competent they may progress under the migration part of the application.
+Applicants who are currently employed as an On-Call firefighter with Leicestershire Fire and Rescue Service, and who wish to apply for the role as a wholetime firefighter may progress (if they are competent) under the migration part of the application.
 If you are an On-Call firefighter within Leicestershire Fire and Rescue Service, but not yet classed as competent, you will be required to undergo all of the prerequisites for the mainstream application process.

 Declarations and Disclosures